panlanfeng/LatentGaussianMixtureModel.jl/README.md

  - `model_response` returns the response `Y`
  - `coef` returns the fixed effects `β`
  - `ranef!` return the predict random effects
- - `stderr` gives the standard error of fixed effects
+ - `stderror` gives the standard error of fixed effects
  - `confint` calculates the confidence interval
  - `coeftable` prints the fixed effects and their p values
  - `loglikelihood` calculates the log marginal likelihood